-When we gain clarity on why we’re no longer interested in being involved with the other person – so clear that you can narrow it down to 2-3 sentences — it takes the pressure off from explaining it to them without prior rehearsal.
+When we gain clarity on why we’re no longer interested in being involved with the other person—so clear that you can narrow it down to 2-3 sentences—it takes the pressure off of explaining your reasons to the other person without prior rehearsal.
 Plus, writing it out helps us get clear on why we’re breaking up the relationship in the first place.

 Now it’s time for your big rehearsal.
 Trust me, doing this at least once in the mirror is better than just doing it for the first time when you talk to that person.
 Practicing in the mirror will help you warm up to what you’re going to say.

-#4 – Be brave – pick up the phone (or setup a coffee visit) and share your thoughts with them.
+Pick up the phone (or set up a coffee visit) and share your thoughts with them.

 This is the toughest part, I know, but I know you can do it.
-Now that you’re clear on what you want to say to the other person, and have practiced it, now you’ve got to pick up the phone and let them know what you’re feeling.
+Now that you’re clear on what you want to say to the other person, and you’ve practiced it, it’s time to pick up the phone and let them know what you’re feeling.
 If it feels better to do it in person, that’s okay too.

-Ghosting someone doesn’t give the other person an opportunity to ask questions, or gather information in order to emotionally process the experience.
+Ghosting someone doesn’t give the other person an opportunity to ask questions or gather information in order to emotionally process the parting experience.

 “What If I Get Ghosted?”